AndersDeath/diary2/000-current.md

 # 18 February - Saturday - Yerevan - 142 day of immigration

 I think that this day was quite calm.
+We visited the city center and had a nice lunch.